 In terms of the actual usefulness of an NDA, employers should be aware that simply the existence of an NDA may have potential reputational repercussions.
 When entered into for valid reasons, an NDA will hopefully discourage employees from publicising the information that the provisions are designed to protect but if an employee does breach the non-disclosure terms, employers should think carefully about whether bringing a claim for such a breach may have an adverse effect on their reputation.

-- Include a statement of the situations in which the NDA will not apply, for example, in respect of whistleblowing claims and where information is required to be given to a healthcare professional, regulatory authorities, the police and so on.
-Ensure that the NDA is clear as to who the employee can make disclosure to, including close family.
+Clearly outline the situations in which the NDA will not apply.
+For example, exclusions should include whistleblowing claims, or where disclosure is required to healthcare professionals, regulatory authorities, the police, or others.
+The agreement should also make clear who the employee can make disclosures to, including close family members.

 Need assistance?